SumoLogic/sumologic-documentation/docs/manage/data-forwarding/amazon-s3-bucket.md

 * **encoding**: The encoding of the original file contents.
 * **message**: The raw log message as read from the original Source.
 * **\<field\>**: Aggregate fields are added based on your query.

+### Limitations

+* The ordering for the system fields are fixed and the order is `messageId, sourceName, sourceHost, sourceCategory, messageTime, receiptTime, sourceId, collectorId, count, format, view, encoding, message`.
+* User defined fields are represented in lower case only.
+* User defined fields are ordered based on ascending ASCII value.
+* User defined fields are always present after the system or built-in fields.

 ### Example